TheLustriVA/TheLustriVA/README.md

 <h2> Right now:</h2>

-- **I'm working with GenFactory.io to create their industrial-scale AI image-generation platform.**
+- **I've recently taken the lead of GenFactory.io's mission to create an industrial-scale AI image-generation platform.**

-- **I'm creating a data-driven Stable-Diffusion fork designed for professional artists.**
+- **I'm creating a data-driven Stable-Diffusion-based API designed for industry and professionals.**

-- I’m currently working on Cost-push inflation forecasting, TTS models, using generative algorithms to hide my lack of artistic talent, and my voice acting side gig.
+- I’m currently working on Cost-push inflation forecasting, Stable Diffusion, and economics communication.

-- I’m currently learning Music Theory, audio engineering, 3D animation

 - Talk to me about Python, AI, ML, bots, YouTube, cool software, anything you know heaps about.